Miorița: Translations

 A prose translation in English, "Miora", appeared in E. C. Grenville Murray's Doĭne: Or, the National Songs and Legends of Roumania (1853).
 This was followed by Lord Henry Stanley's verse translations (1856) into English as well as French.

 A translation by N. W. Newcombe was also printed in Grigore Nandriș's Colloquial Romanian (1945).
 The ballad was also rendered under the title "Mioritza: The Canticle of the Sheep, the Enchanted Ewe" by Octavian Buhociu (The Pastoral Paradise: Romanian Folklore, 1966).
 Translations by Pulitzer Prize-winning poet William D. Snodgrass appeared in Miorița (1972), Cinci Balade Populare.
 Five Folk Ballads (c.
 1993) and Selected Translations ("The Ewe Lamb", 1998).
 A translation by Ernest H. Latham Jr. was published in a Doca's grammar book in 1995; Latham's version (with Kiki Skagen Munshi as co-translator) appeared in his 2020 monograph on the poem.

+In other cultures

+The Csángós and the Hungarians of Transylvania know the ballad as Szép Fejér Juhászka (Hungarian: The Beautiful White Shepherd).
+The story is about a shepherd who is approached by three strangers (thieves, Tatars, Wallachian shepherds, pig herders) who want his sheep.
+Sensing that death awaits him, he asks them to bury his sültü (shepherd's flute) next to him (so that when the wind blows it, people could hear him) and to tell his mother that he is "married to the lard of the earth and to the sister of the sun".

 Analysis

 A comprehensive study was made by Adrian Fochi (Miorița, 1964), compiling 538 examples of the ballad to illustrate, with additional fragments and variants.

-Miorița was identified as one of the four cornerstone myths used as theme in Romaniank folk poetry, according to the analysis of George Călinescu (1941).
+Miorița was identified as one of the four cornerstone myths used as theme in Romanian folk poetry, according to the analysis of George Călinescu (1941).

 Although the poem may be seen as an exemplar traditional Christianity, i.e., turning the other cheek, Mircea Eliade sees "cosmic Christianity" at work, i.e., "the capacity to annul the apparently irremediable consequences of a tragic event by charging them with previously unsuspected values".
 Man's bond with Nature is emphasized: this "mystical solidarity" is what enables the shepherd to overcome his fate.
 This bond with Nature is also spoken in terms of the "cosmic marriage" or "mioritic marriage".